spring-media/adsolutions-implementationReference/publisher/9monate.de.md

 # 9monate.de

-In this documentation you find the Placement Detail for your Website.
+In this documentation you find the placement details for your Website.

 ## Placements